oavraham1/prop2vec/README.md

 1. Download a morphologically analyzed sample of Hebrew Wikipedia
 2. Preprocess the sample to produce the input for prop2vec
 3. Compile and run prop2vec to produce the word embeddings
-4. Evaluate the embeddings on the benchmarks mentioned in the paper
+4. Evaluate the embeddings on the benchmarks mentioned in the paper, and output results to a file

 ### How to perform modifications?
 ##### Changing the set of properties